FluffyEvents/events.dev/readme.md

 #Laravel 4.2 Event Management Application

-#SPEC
+#Application User Profiling
+Users may need to address any or all of the following tasks related to an event:
+- Conduct event research (Wolfram Alpha)
+- Organize food, decorations and entertainment for an event
+- Plan transportation to and from the event location/locations
+- Send invitations to target audience/Manage event marketing campaign
+- Arranging any necessary accommodations for attendees/registrants
+- Coordinating the activities of event personnel
+- Evaluating event statistics before, during and after an event's life cycle

+#Basic Spec
-Event Planning Application
+Event Planning Application : A Laravel application that manages user created events.

+Spec Layout:
-You will be making an application that manages events and where these events will be taking place.
-The look of the application is totally up to you.
-Before starting your application please use the following packages for your app.
+- The look of the application is totally up to you.

-You may work on your own or in a team of two.
-You may also decide to build this application as a single page app with angular.
+Spec Packages:
 Packages:
 - Ways Generators
 - Esensi Model

-Models:
+Spec Models:
 - Users
+    - first_name
-    - name
+    - last_name
     - email
     - password

 - CalendarEvents
-    Start date time
-    End date time
-    Title
-    Description
-    Price
+    - starts_at
+    - ends_at
+    - title
+    - description
+    - price
-    user_id
+    - user_id
-    location_id
+    - location_id

 - Locations
-    Title
-    Address
-    City
-    State
-    Zip
+    - name
+    - address
+    - city
+    - state
+    - postal_code

-Resource Controllers:
+Spec Resource Controllers:
 - CalendarEventsController
-- LocationsController

-Bonus
+# Over-Achiever's TODO
+Bonus:
 - Event image(s)
 - Add Longitude/Lattitude to Location
 - Show google map of event location
 - Add functionality for visitors to register for an event

-#TODO
-1. Users can create, edit, and manage their events.
-2. Event Management Dashboard: List All User Events By Auth::id() - For Each Event => Show:Invite:Edit:Delete

 ## Installation